CEO and colleague looking at laptop to send secure communications

 4. Leverage Technology

-• Deploy endpoint detection and response (EDR) solutions to monitor for unusual activity.
+• Implement endpoint detection and response (EDR) to flag anomalies.

 5. Continuously Refine